Life Rafts Merchant Shipping

 • A.1/1.27 Ship evacuation systems

-From the entry into force of the directive, newly manufactured equipment must comply with the international agreements referred to in this annex.
-A list of all products that are subject to approval and approved in this area as well as their manufacturers can be viewed on the Internet at www.mared.org after prior registration.
+From the date of entry into force of the Directive, newly manufactured equipment must comply with the international agreements listed in this annex.
+A list of all products subject to approval and approved in this area, as well as their manufacturers, is available online at www.mared.org after prior registration.

 1.3.
 MER (Merchant Equipment Regulation/Red Ensign)

-Post-Brexit, any EU Marine Equipment Directive (MED)-approved product (commonly referred to as Ship's Wheel Approval) manufactured after 1 January 2023 must also be subject to the UK's new Marine Equipment Regulations (MER, 2016), known as Red Ensign- Approval, to be approved and according to the SOLAS guidelines (Safety of Life at Sea).
+Following Brexit, any product approved under the EU Marine Equipment Directive (MED) (commonly referred to as a ship wheel approval) manufactured after 1 January 2023 must also be approved under the new UK Marine Equipment Regulations (MER, 2016), known as Red Ensign approval, and the SOLAS (Safety of Life at Sea) guidelines.

-This is checked by the UK Maritime and Coastguard Agency (MCA), which in turn is DNV UK Ltd. commissioned with the approval.
+This is being examined by the UK Maritime and Coastguard Agency (MCA), which in turn has commissioned DNV UK Ltd. to carry out the approval.

 1.4.
 Useful links on this topic